 “It was the best decision I have ever made,” Kersti says.
 “It changed me, clarified me, and made me strong.
 I learned so much at the CIA, the most important being mental mise en place.
 Have everything in its place; be one step ahead; work hard with a solid, honest attitude; taking on tasks and physical work; and always paying extra attention to detail.”

-It was on externship that Kersti was first introduced to food styling.
+It was on internship that Kersti was first introduced to food styling.
 “I had an interview at the Food Network.
 The crew was in the process of moving to their second location on the west side and they asked me if I could lift boxes.
 I said yes and they said you’re in.
 That was my ‘banana peel.’
 I slid into the job.
 At the Food Network, everything was new and you could feel something was happening.
 There was a sense of excitement and energy.
 I learned so much every day,” recalls Kersti.
 She worked her way up the ranks with a can-do attitude and a zest for learning.

 There is a clear difference in students who come out of the CIA versus other schools.
 There’s a real work ethic and preparedness,” says Kersti.
 “The truth is you have to go to culinary school, you have to learn the basics.
 And if you want to go to culinary school, I say bar none, go to the CIA.
 It’s worth every single penny.
 It will be your ticket to anywhere you want to work.”